jupyterhealth/software-documentation/cloud-storage-reference-app.md

 ### Deep Link launches from Web Browsers

 - There may be a future requirement to support a web-based flow in addition to CommonHealth app-based flows.
 For example, it may be impractical to send different Deep Links based on the OS or whether or not the patient has an Android device.
 Instead, the Deep Link could launch a regular browser screen and display the consent prompt.
-- In order to implement this, instead of the medical device data downloading from the vendor server to the patient's phone or tablet (and then syncing from the mobile device to the Cloud Storage Service), the Cloud Storage Service backend would instead fetch the data directly from the device vendor's server in the background.
+- In order to implement this, instead of the personal device data downloading from the vendor server to the patient's phone or tablet (and then syncing from the Android device to the Cloud Storage Service), the Cloud Storage Service backend would instead fetch the data directly from the personal device vendor's server in the background.

 ## Data Model

 ### Open mHealth

-Device data is expected to be in the [Open mHealth](https://www.openmhealth.org/documentation/#/overview/get-started) (JSON) format however the system can be easily extended to support binary data attachments or individual observation records.
+Personal device data is expected to be in the [Open mHealth](https://www.openmhealth.org/documentation/#/overview/get-started) (JSON) format however the system can be easily extended to support binary data attachments or individual observation records.
 Binary JSON database fields (such as `jsonb` in Postgres) allow the structured JSON data to be queried from SQL.

 ### FHIR